OI-wiki/i18n/docs/misc/josephus.md

 J_{n,k}=(J_{n-1,k}+k)\bmod n
 $$

 This is also easy to derive.
-You start counting $k$ people from $0$ , leaving $n-1$ people after the $k-1$-th person is out of the game.
-After you calculate the answer selected among the $n-1$ individuals, add a relative displacement $k$ to get the real answer.
+We will see that after k-1-th person, which is selected by counting $k$ people from index $0$.
+After calculating the answer selected among the $n-1$ individuals, add a relative displacement $k$ to get the real answer.
 The time complexity of this algorithm is obviously $\Theta (n)$ .

 ```cpp
 int josephus(int n, int k) {